John Bingham, 7th Earl of Lucan: Investigation

 Ranson suspected a suicide, but a thorough search of Newhaven Downs was judged impossible.
 A partial search was made using tracker dogs, but all that was found were the skeletal remains of a judge who had disappeared years earlier.
 Police divers searched the harbour, and a partial search using infrared photography was undertaken the following year, to no avail.
-A warrant for Lucan's arrest, to answer charges of murdering Sandra Rivett and attempting to murder his wife, was issued on 12 November.
+A warrant for Lucan's arrest, to answer charges of murdering Rivett and attempting to murder his wife, was issued on 12 November.
 Descriptions of his appearance, already issued to police forces across the UK, were then issued to Interpol.

 Forensic science

 Lucan was last seen driving a Ford Corsair.

 The scientific examination of the lead pipes found at the murder scene and in the Corsair's boot revealed traces of blood on the pipe from 46 Lower Belgrave Street.
-This proved to be a mixture of Lady Lucan's (blood group A) and Rivett's (B) blood.
-Hair belonging to Lady Lucan was also found on that pipe, but none belonging to Rivett.
+This proved to be a mixture of Veronica's (blood group A) and Rivett's (B) blood.
+Hair belonging to Veronica was also found on that pipe, but none belonging to Rivett.
 The pipe found inside the Corsair had neither blood nor hair on it.
-Home Office scientists were unable to prove conclusively that both pipes were cut from the same, longer, piece of piping, although they thought it likely.
+Home Office scientists were unable to prove conclusively that both pipes were cut from the same longer piece of piping, although they thought it likely.

 The tape wrapped around both was similar, but those too could not be conclusively linked.
 The letters written to Kydd were stained with blood considered to be from both women.
 The letter to Stoop had no blood on it, but it was later proven that the paper it was written on had been torn from a writing pad found in the Corsair's boot.

-An examination of the blood stains found inside 46 Lower Belgrave Street demonstrated that Rivett had been attacked in the basement kitchen, while Lady Lucan had been attacked at the top of the basement stairs.
+An examination of the blood stains found inside 46 Lower Belgrave Street demonstrated that Rivett had been attacked in the basement kitchen, while Veronica had been attacked at the top of the basement stairs.
 The blood stains found inside the Corsair were of the AB blood group; the report concluded that this might have been a mixture of blood from both women.
-Hair similar to Lady Lucan's was also found inside the car.
+Hair similar to Veronica was also found inside the car.